haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 * `scripts`: a directory containing various scripts used in this tutorial
 * `workflows`: a directory containing configuration file examples for HADDOCK3

+In case of a workshop of course, HADDOCK3 will usually have been installed on the system you will be using.

+It this is not the case, you will have to install it yourself.
+To obtain and install HADDOCK3, navigate to [its repository][haddock-repo], fill the registration form, and then follow the instructions under the **Local setup (on your own)** section below.

 This tutorial was last tested using HADDOCK3 version 2024.10.0b7.
 The provided pre-calculated runs were obtained on a Macbook Pro M2 processors with as OS Sequoia 15.3.1.

-In case you need to obtain and install HADDOCK3, navigate to [its repository][haddock-repo], fill the registration form, and then follow the [installation instructions](https://www.bonvinlab.org/haddock3/INSTALL.html){:target="_blank"}.

 <hr>

-### ASEAN 2025 HPC school
+### ASEAN 2025 HPC school (still to be updated)

 We will be making use of the Fugaku supercomputer for this tutorial.
 Please connect to Fugaku using your credentials.